-• The old steam boiler needs to be replaced-Whenever you face the opportunity to replace a steam boiler, remember (3) three things:
+The old steam boiler needs to be replaced.
+Whenever you face the opportunity to replace a steam boiler, remember three things:

-• Size the replacement boiler based upon the number of radiators that are connected to the system.
-This is very important because, unlike hot water heating systems, steam boilers HAVE to produce enough steam to fill all the pipes and radiators in the system to heat every room.
+1. Size the replacement boiler based upon the amount of radiation that is connected to the system.
+This is very important because unlike hot water heating systems, steam boilers HAVE to produce enough steam to fill all the pipes and radiators in the system to heat every room.
 The only way to ensure the replacement boiler is big enough is to know how much radiation is connected.

-• Pipe the new boiler correctly.
-Sounds easy enough, but you would be surprised by the number of problem jobs where the source was created by improper near-boiler piping.
+2. Pipe the new boiler correctly.
+Sounds easy enough, but you would be surprised at the number of problem jobs where the source was created by improper near-boiler piping.
 New boilers are physically smaller than their older counterparts.
-With them come smaller steam passageways, smaller steam chests, and usually smaller exit holes.
-All these changes add up to the potential for wet steam.
-The manufacturers, recognizing this, provide very detailed installation instructions describing HOW to pipe their boilers to prevent problems.
+With this come smaller steam passageways, smaller steam chests, and usually smaller exit holes.
+All these changes add up to the potential for "wet steam."
+The manufacturers, recognizing this, provide very detailed installation instructions detailing HOW to pipe their boiler to prevent problems.

-• SKIM the new boiler.
-When boilers are manufactured, there are a lot of oils involved in the casting and machining process.
+3. SKIM the new boiler.
+When these boilers are manufactured, there are a lot of oils involved in the casting and machining process.
 Add in any cutting oils you may use when piping the new steam boiler and you have a potential problem on your hands.
 Oil creates surface tension on the water line.
 The steam bubbles, which are manufactured in the lower part of the boiler, have a tough time breaking through this tension.
 Once they do break through, they can really "rock" the water line, resulting in water being thrown up into the system piping.
-The best way to prevent this is by cleaning the new boiler.
+Prevent this problem by cleaning the new boiler.
+[Editor's note: see the sidebar on articles related to cleaning steam boilers.]

-• My new zone valves (either electric or non-electric) are making an incredible banging noise!
-99% of the time, when a zone valve makes a "machine gunlike" noise, where the valve appears to be vibrating and banging loud enough to "wake the dead", it is probably installed backwards.
-The design of most zone valves, generally speaking, is to have the valve stem drive the plunger onto the valve seat while it is "fighting" the direction of the system flow.
+My new zone valves (either electric or non-electric) are making an incredible banging noise!

+1. Ninety-nine percent of the time, when a zone valve makes a "machine gun-like" noise, where the valve appears to be vibrating and banging loud enough to "wake the dead", it is probably installed backwards.
+The design of most zone valves, generally speaking, is to have the valve stem drive the plunger onto the valve seat while it is "fighting" ${\rm the}$ direction of the system flow.
 When they are installed backwards, the direction of the system flow is now the same as the movement of the stem driving the plug onto the valve's seat.
-Installed this way, the system flow is trying to "help" the valve close and in doing so, causes this vibrating/shimmering effect that is VERY loud.
-Make sure of the system's true flow direction!
+Installed this way, the system flow is trying to "help" the valve close and in doing so, causes this vibrating/ shimmering effect that is